-Of course, this is an example that is easy to comprehend because, as I said, some habits are universally (or almost universally) accepted as being bad.
+This is an easy to comprehend example because, as I said, some habits are universally (or almost universally) accepted as being bad.
 But you don’t have to go that far to see a bad habit in action.
 Let me enumerate a few more:

 - eating unhealthy snacks in the evening

 - watching hours over hours of TV

 - drinking alcohol during weekdays

 - not going to bed on time

 - playing hours of video games

 And I know you’re tempted to say: “Hey, not all of these are bad!
 Maybe they’re bad for you.
 I do them in moderation.”

 But, here’s the thing.
 The drug addict also started with moderation.
 But habits have a way of taking over and becoming the norm.
 It’s a bad idea to think that you can control a habit.
 If you let it form, you will fall victim to it.

 The reason for this is that we are creatures who seek gratification.
 But we all define gratification differently, depending on the system of values and beliefs we create for ourselves.
 That system is part genes, part education, part family, part environment, and part circumstances.
 But once you define a value that you place high on your gratification meter, you will start creating habits to fulfill that value.